cosmos/interchain-security/tests/integration/README.md

-# End To End Testing
+# Integration Testing

-Intg tests are categorized into files as follows:
+Integration tests are categorized into files as follows:

 - `setup.go` - setup for the integration tests
 - `common.go` - helper functions